COVID-19 pandemic in Indonesia: Lockdown policies

-President Jokowi came in the course of March under increased pressure to impose a partial lockdown on virus-plagued areas, with scientists saying the country is racing against time to curb the spread of COVID-19 before Eid al-Fitr and that a community quarantine could be the only solution to do exactly that.
+President Jokowi came under increased pressure in the course of March to impose a partial lockdown on virus-plagued areas, with scientists saying the country is racing against time to curb the spread of COVID-19 before Eid al-Fitr and that a community quarantine could be the only solution to do exactly that.
 On 16 March, Jokowi said lockdown policies are the authority of the central government, and warned the local government to not impose lockdown without the consent of the central authority.

-On 27 March, dozens of Indonesian medical professors called for "local lockdowns", saying that the government's policy of physical distancing is not "effective".
-The government is drafting a regulation (PP) to stipulate the procedures and requirements for imposing regional quarantines.
+On 27 March, Indonesian health professors urged the government to do local quarantines, saying that social distancing is ineffective.
+The government then implemented laws to regulate requirements and procedures to enact local quarantines.